 - to use IP addresses to identify the location of users, to block disruptive use, to establish the number of visits from within and outside the UK;

 - to analyse and improve the content offered by the WaveLength website to provide you with the most user-friendly navigation experience.

 Will anyone contact me for marketing purposes?

-WaveLength will only contact you for marketing purposes by email or other electronic means if you have signed up for our newsletter or otherwise agreed to be contacted.
+WaveLength will contact you for marketing purposes if you have given us permission to do so.
 Where you have provided your postal address we may send you direct mail about our work unless you have told us that you do not wish to receive such information.